Rickrolling: Analysis and impact

 According to Milner, rickrolling is a meme that appeals to those within Internet culture but also uses elements that resonate with the general public, comparing it to Doge, a meme incorporating a picture of a dog.
 Writing for Mashable, Chloe Bryan called rickrolling "universal" as it can easily be adapted to different contexts.
 According to sociolinguist Danielle H. Heinrichs, some rickrolls blend humour with another genre, which she compares to the folkloric motif of the multifaceted trickster.
 Communication scholar Eric Harvey interprets rickrolling as making fun of the act of clicking a link for instant gratification.
 Cultural scholar Tracey Potts wrote, "it is easy to see pop culture as one giant rickroll, a cultural bait-and-switch where, regardless of what we select or click on, we end up back with more of the same".

-The meme had a positive impact on Astley's career; The Observer writer Barbara Ellen stated in 2023 that the meme gave Astley an image of being cool, unlike most late-career musicians.
-In a 2016 interview with Rolling Stone, Astley said of the meme, "It’s done me a lot of good, probably.
-The thing is it’s not personal to me, even though I know it is me and it’s my name in the title of Rickrolling.
-It’s that video that I’m in, it’s that song that’s mine, but it could have been anybody."
-Quoted in the Associated Press in 2022, he said, "The video and the song have drifted off into the ether and become something else, and I’m ever so grateful for it."

 Blogger David Griner of Adfreak.com said in 2008 that rickrolling was the "perfect example of a viral video because the definition of one is something that gets out and is uncontrollable".
-Mashable Bryan wrote in 2017 that, although the rickroll is no longer popular, this works in favour of the prank as victims do not expect it.
-Caldwell of Know Your Meme said in 2020, "It seems like the volume of memes these days means that none of them have any longevity, but for Rickrolling, it’s such an old meme that it’s like an ‘old-school’ Internet reference.
-It’s nostalgic."
+Mashable Bryan wrote in 2017 that, although the rickroll is no longer popular, this works in favour of the prank as victims are less likely to expect it.
+Caldwell of Know Your Meme said in 2020, "It seems like the volume of memes these days means that none of them have any longevity, but for Rickrolling, it's such an old meme that it's like an 'old-school' Internet reference.
+It's nostalgic."
 Cotter expressed this sentiment in the description of his YouTube upload: "as long as trolls are still trolling, the Rick will never stop rolling".